rohanbharadwaj/hyde/_posts/2015-01-10-python-notes.md

 **Modularity**

 - just .py file namespace
-- when we load a python file it runs (do not wrie print outside)<br
+- when we load a python file it runs (do not wrie print outside)<br/>
 ```
 >>> import babynames
 Hi There !!!